schibsted/account-sdk-android-web/README.md

    ```
    **Note:** SessionStorageConfig is only needed if your app used
    the [Old Schibsted SDK](https://github.com/schibsted/account-sdk-android)
-   for login and want already logged in users to remain logged in (preferred).
+   for login to keep already logged in users logged in.
 If this is not the
    scenario, sessionStorageConfig can be ignored.

 If you need Retrofit support, wrap the above client instance in a RetrofitClient instance: